Premium ProductReports

 Overall score based on 7 weighted metrics.

-The WalkingPad P1 is the walking pad to buy for most people — the best balance of deck size, storability, quiet operation, and price in the category.
-Its 47-inch belt is the longest of any fully foldable pad, the patented 180-degree fold collapses it to slide under a sofa, and FootSense auto-speed makes it genuinely hands-free while you work.
-It is not the most powerful or the best-built machine here — the 220 lb capacity is the lowest in this guide and the 1-year warranty is thin — but it has the longest proven track record and does the core job better than anything at the price.
-For the typical remote worker walking one to two hours a day, this is the pick.
+Ignore the $499 list price; almost nobody pays it.
+The WalkingPad P1 routinely sells in the $349 to $369 range, and at that street price it is the walking pad to buy for most people: the best balance of deck size, storability, and cost in the category.
+The 47 inch belt is the longest of any fully foldable pad, the patented 180-degree fold slides it under a sofa, and FootSense auto-speed keeps it hands-free while you work.
+It is not the most powerful or best-built machine here (the 220 lb capacity is the lowest in this guide and the 1-year warranty is thin), but no rival matches its proven track record at the price.

 Pros